-Base: The accumulated direct costs (i.e. direct salaries, wages, or total direct costs exclusive of extraordinary or distorting expenditures) used to distribute indirect costs to SWMPC programs.
+Base: The accumulated direct costs (ie. direct salaries, wages, and fringe benefits) used to distribute indirect costs to SWMPC programs.
 The base should result in each SWMPC program with its fair share of indirect costs.

 Direct Costs: Include costs that: 1) can be identified specifically with a particular final cost objective and attributed to a project, 2) include compensation to employees for time devoted specifically to project performance, 3) include materials acquired, consumed, or expended for the purposes of the project, 4) equipment and other approved capital expenditures, 5) travel expenses to carry out a project.